powersindustries/DataTypesAndAlgorithms_Java/README.md

     - Mostly used for educational purposes.
 Best of the "educational" sorts.
     - Good for small and nearly sorted datasets.
     - Not very efficient: O(n^2)

+### Merge Sort
+- Central Idea: Take multiple sorted lists and then combine into one sorted list.
+- How it works
+    - Take the list of items, break it out into separate lists until each entry is in its own list.
+    - Take two of the single item lists and combine them.
+Sort the small combined list.
+    - Continue this process until one list remains with all sorted items.
+- When to Use:
+  - Very efficient: O(n log(n))
+  - Great for large data sets.

+### Quick Sort
+- Central Idea: Pivot point sorting with `Divide and Conquer`.
+- How it works
+    - Pick a pivot point (Index 0).
+    - Go down the line from the pivot point and compare each value to the pivot point value.
+    - If the value is less than the pivot point, swap the pivot point value with the first value that is greater than.
+    - After cycling through once, swap the pivot point with last item in the less than group.
+    - Run quick sort again on the less than and greater than blocks of values.
+    - Continue this process until we have each value in their own block (blocks array == inputArray.length)
+- When to Use:
+  - Very efficient: O(n log(n))
+  - Great for in-place sorting, because we are swapping values and not allocating memory.
+  - Faster for small to medium sized set.
+Merge Sort is faster for larger sets.